Melan-AI/FilAI/README.md

 ### 🔗Key SDK Features
 - Easy dataset upload and analysis via simple function calls
 - Access the same quality scoring, anomaly detection, and bias analysis used in the main platform
-- Direct integration with Filecoin/IPFS for decentralized storage
+- Direct integration with Filecoin Onchain Cloud for decentralized storage
 - Configurable analysis depth and visualization inclusion
 - Lightweight and compatible with Python 3.8+